Morningstarhub/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that writs into a file
+duplicates the last line of a file